wiggitywhitney/kind-crossplane-gke/README.md

 kubectl apply -f cluster-definitions/bare-minimum.yaml
 ```

 View the minimal `Cluster` manifest.
-See that it uses [GKE Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) to manage your cluster configuration, so, in this example, there are very few decisions that are made as part of the resource.
+See that it uses [GKE Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) to manage your cluster configuration, so in this example, there are very few decisions that are made as part of the resource.

 ```bash
 cat cluster-definitions/bare-minimum.yaml
 ```

-You can `get` and `describe` your Crossplane `Cluster` resource just like any other Kubernetes resource
+You can `get` and `describe` your Crossplane `Cluster` resource just like any other Kubernetes resource.
 ```bash
 kubectl get cluster heckyesyoudiditgoodjob
 ```